urbster1/synfig-import-labels/README.md

 # Import Labels and Timings in Synfig (Open Source 2D Animation Studio)
 ##  - aka generate Keyframes and Kinetic Typography (artistic subtitles)
+## This fork contains some modifications as described below

 A [Synfig](http://synfig.org) plug-in to create time reference and/or artistic kinetic text effects in Synfig, from [Audacity](http://audacity.sourceforge.net/) track labels (aka subtitles) or excel/openoffice data.